Xon/XenForo-AlertImporvements/README.md

 Note; Do not use MySQL statement-based replication with this add-on.

-#Features
+##Features
-- For threads, automatically marks alerts as read from content on a given page when viewed.
+- Automatically marks alerts as read from content on a given page when viewed for:
+ - Threads
+ - Conversations
+ - Reports
 - Mark as unread link for individual alerts

-#Performance impact
+##Performance impact

-- 1 extra query per thread page request when the user has more than zero active alerts.
+- 1 extra query per thread/conversation/report page request when the user has more than zero active alerts.
 - 1 extra query if any alerts are marked as read.